Get the Video Course

 The bottom line

 The right divorce support group for men should make you steadier, clearer, and more capable.
-If it makes you angrier, more anxious, or more obsessed, it’s not the right room.

 Avoid costly mistakes.
 Control your case